Superannuation

 Automating the process

 Over the years, we have learned that human nature tends to put things off until tomorrow – and it does this every day!
 For that reason, many business owners find themselves in late June, scratching around to find some cash to deposit into a superannuation fund before 30 June.
 This is not the best way to go.
+A much better way to go is to automate a process so that one 12th of your budgeted annual contributions are paid into your superannuation fund each month.
+This can often be done using a simple direct debit mechanism, and allows you ‘to set and forget’ your superannuation contributions.
+Setting and forgetting is much better than the alternative: simply forgetting!
+If you think this would suit you, then get in touch and we will show you how.

 General Advice Warning